szpak/gradle-pitest-plugin/README.md

     apply plugin: "info.solidsoft.pitest"

-Call Gradle with pitest task:

-    gradle pitest

-After the measurements a report created by PIT will be placed in `${PROJECT_DIR}/build/reports/pitest` directory.

-Optionally make it depend on build:

-    build.dependsOn "pitest"

-Note that when making `pitest` depend on another task, it must be referred to by name.
-Otherwise Gradle will resolve `pitest` to the configuration and not the task.

 ### Older gradle-pitest-plugin versions (<1.1.0)

 For versions <1.1.0 the plugin can be applied with:

     apply plugin: "pitest"

-### New plugin mechanism introduced in Gradle 2.1

-The plugin upload mechanism to Gradle Plugins Repository has changed once again and gradle-pitest-plugin 1.1.6+ artifacts are available only from Maven Central.

 ## Plugin configuration